alfonsof/webserver/README.md

 - You can run the Web Server "webserver.jar" in 2 ways:

+  - Using default configuration on logging (only error messages to console).

-  - Executing this command:
+    Executing this command:

     java -jar webserver.jar

-    Run the Web Server using default configuration on logging (only error messages to console).
+  - Using a configuration on logging, writing informative, warning and error messages in the console and in a rolling file in "logs" directory.

-  - Executing this command:
+    Executing this command:

     java -Dlog4j.configurationFile=resources/log4j2.xml -jar webserver.jar

-    Run the Web Server using a configuration on logging, writing informative, warning and error messages in the console and in a rolling file in "logs" directory.

 - In the document root "wwwdocs", there are several documents for testing the Web Server: